Dinara Asanova: Khrushchev's thaw on Asanova’s film form

 The form of Dinara Asanova’s films and the films of the other directors within the “Leningrad School” represent the changing views and use of the arts during the years of the Soviet Union known as Khrushchev’s Thaw.
 The Thaw took place during Khrushchev’s presidential term in the 50s and 60s.
 It was a period of change from Stalin’s cultural politics and strict censorship to allowing writers, artists and filmmakers to criticize Soviet social problems and focus on individual experiences rather than only the collective.
 The effects of the Thaw continued during the later part of the Soviet Union era after Khrushchev's term ended.
 Asanova is a prominent filmmaker that represents the artists during this period.
 She was often outspoken on her critiques of Soviet society, particularly on issues of sexuality, gender and everyday Soviet life.
 These critiques can be found in all her films and are often depicted through her young and teenage characters.
 Although censorship was not as stringent during and after the period of the Thaw, Asanova was strategic at depicting these critiques in her films as to avoid them from being shelved.

 Legacy

 Dinara Asanova remains as a significant female filmmaker from the late Soviet Union.
 Despite her early death at age 42, she created several films that contributed to shaping late Soviet Cinema.
 She was rewarded with the USSR State Prize for her work on Tough Kids and was named Merited Artist of The Russian Federation in 1980, Bishkek, Kyrgyzstan.
 Asanova's film Dear, Dearest, Beloved, Unique... was screened in the Un Certain Regard section at the 1985 Cannes Film Festival.
-Three documentaries were made on her after her passing, the first being I Love You All Very Much (1987), the second being Dinara (1988) and the third being Dinara Asanova (2003).
+Three documentaries were made about her after she died, the first being I Love You All Very Much (1987), the second being Dinara (1988) and the third being Dinara Asanova (2003).